marhel/fabulate/README.md

 	/[A-Z]\d{3}/	# generates values like A637, H762, T013
 	/[A-F0-9]{8}(-[A-F0-9]{4}){3}-[A-F0-9]{12}/	# generates a GUID-like value

+### Prototypes

+A prototype is much like a table definition; a specification of a collection of related fields.
+You are allowed to specify multiple prototypes in a single .fab-file, but data will only be generated for the first prototype at this time.

+### Nested prototypes

+Fabulate also supports nested prototypes, such as in this example prototype named aParent, containing two child prototypes.

+    prototype aParent
+    {
+        num             [0 10]
+        sum             add $childA.val $childB.val
+        working			or $done $started
+        childA  {
+                val     [0 10]
+                done    bool
+        }
+        childB  {
+                val     [0 10]
+                started bool
+        }
+    }

+The nesting may continue to arbitrary depths.
+Note however that, currently, only a single instance of any nested prototype can be generated.
+Adding array support for single fields, as well as for nested prototypes is a top development priority.

+### Field cross-references

+Field cross-references are symbols with a leading dollar sign, possibly with a multi part dot-separated name.
+A field xref can reference by name any field in the current prototype, as long as no reference cycles are created.

+A reference can be done to sibling fields, from a parent prototype to a child field, or from a nested prototype to a parent field.
+In the above "aParent"-prototype, a reference to val needs to be qualified with the containing prototype, such as $childA.val or $childB.val, or the reference will be ambiguous, but $done and started are adequate references regardless of from where the reference is made (from childA, childB or the parent), as they uniquely identifies a single field.

 ## Command Line Reference

 Basic syntax is;

 	lein run <generic-params> <writer> <writer-params>